kaiwood/vscode-endwise/README.md

 # vscode-endwise

-This is an extension that wisely adds the "end" keyword to code structures in Ruby while keeping the correct indentation levels, inspired by tpope's [endwise.vim](https://github.com/tpope/vim-endwise).
+This is an extension that wisely adds the "end" keyword to code structures in Ruby and Crystal while keeping the correct indentation levels, inspired by tpope's [endwise.vim](https://github.com/tpope/vim-endwise).

 ![Endwise](./images/endwise.gif)